Staff Technology Acceptable Use and Internet Safety Protocol Document in PDF format

 - Users must not attempt to gain unauthorized access to any file servers or data in the Belmont Public Schools system, outside file servers or data, or go beyond the user's authorized access.
 This includes logging in through another person's account and/or accessing another person's files.
 Users shall not seek information on, obtain copies of, or modify files, other data, or passwords belonging to other users.

 - Users are to access the district network only for purposes related to the schools and the performance of their jobs.
-Incidental personal use of school information technology is permitted as long as such use does not interfere with the employee’s job duties and performance and is in accordance with the policies set forth in the protocol.
-Incidental personal use is defined as use by an individual employee for occasional personal communications.
+Incidental personal use of school information technology is permitted as long as such use is not excessive, wasteful, and/or otherwise does not interfere with the employee’s job duties and performance and is in accordance with the policies set forth in this protocol.
+Incidental personal use is defined as use by an individual employee for occasional personal communications (see personal use restrictions in section 9).
 Personal means of communication should not be used to conduct district-related business.

 Users should not have an expectation of privacy or confidentiality in the content of electronic communications or other computer files sent or received and/or stored on the school computer network.
 Users should be aware that the data they create, receive, or send on the network is the property of the Belmont Public School system, and that the data may be recovered and reviewed, even after it has been deleted.
 The Belmont Public School system captures and archives all e-mail, including attachments, sent and received through the district’s mail servers and also reserves the right to monitor use of the network and to examine all data stored on district servers or other systems maintained by third parties under contract with the district.

-The district reserves the right to deny, revoke or suspend, without prior notification, specific user privileges and/or to take other disciplinary action, for violation of this protocol.
+The district reserves the right to deny, revoke or suspend, without prior notification, specific user privileges and/or to take other disciplinary action, up to and including suspension or dismissal, for violation of this protocol.
 The system will advise appropriate law enforcement agencies of illegal activities conducted through the network.
 The Belmont Public School system also will cooperate fully with local, state, and/or federal officials in any investigation related to any illegal activities conducted through the network.
+Any known breach of this protocol should be immediately reported to the Director of Technology.

-Signature should be entered on the Staff Update form issued to all staff electronically.
+Signature should be entered on the electronic Staff Update form issued to all staff annually.

 Updated protocol reviewed by the Belmont School Committee June 10, 2014.